 A Case Study – Airplane Mode

-The airplane-mode button on laptops is usually implemented by both system BIOS and an OS driver.
+The airplane-mode button on laptops usually requires implementation from both system BIOS and an OS driver.
 More specifically, it requires an ACPI device to be “present” in DSDT (or SSDT) table and a corresponding device driver.
-The figure below demonstrates how to debug if the airplane mode button fails to work.
+The below figure demonstrates how to debug if the airplane mode button fails to work.

 Each computer brand has its specific implementation(s) and corresponding device driver(s).
 Some examples are listed below.
 Similarly, other driver source code can be found in Linux kernel.